Check out this: Aurora Cannabis Inc. (ACB) could be on the verge of a big rally

 Sponsored

-The stock witnessed a 11.26% gain in the last 1 month and extending the period to 3 months gives it a -15.20%, and is 3.92% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.05% over the week and 6.77% over the month.
+The stock witnessed a 2.71% gain in the last 1 month and extending the period to 3 months gives it a -24.79%, and is -14.15% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.58% over the week and 7.21% over the month.

 Aurora Cannabis Inc. (ACB) Analyst Forecasts